 The smart end of the Trois Vallees has all chair-lifts in Courchevel are now fitted with Magnestick devices.
 Courchevel was the first place in the world to solve the problem of how to keep small children safe on chair-lifts.
 Children at ski school are issued with a special waistcoat with an electro-magnet on the back.
 This locks on to a magnet on the chair for the upward ride, making it impossible for a child to slide beneath the safety bar.
 On arrival at the top, the magnet releases automatically.

 The best part of Courchevel for children is, in our opinion, 1650 (also known as Moriond).
 You can stay here with Le Ski, who runs its own creche.
 Scott Dunn also has a creche, located in Hotel Portetta.
 The 1650 part of the ski area is the quietest – even during Christmas and February high-season weeks.
-In loftier 1850 you can stay with Esprit Ski, Mark Warner, and Butler & Lloyd.
+In loftier 1850 you can stay with Esprit Ski, and Mark Warner.
 There are several British ski schools to choose from in the resort.

 The high-altitude village of Obergurgl is sleek and smart, yet has oodles of Tirolean charm.
 There’s not a lot of challenge for those seeking a bit of steep and deep, but the plus side is a distinct lack of lift queues and usually reliable snow – even at Easter.
 Bobo’s Kinderclub is the village creche, but there’s stiff competition from at least eight hotels all with in-house childcare.
 Family specialist, Esprit Ski, has chalets and their own childcare here.